Guide, Reviewed 1 May 2026

 Nottingham routes have several distinctive features that catch learners out.
 The two universities (Nottingham and Trent) have a major effect on traffic patterns during term time, with significant cycle and pedestrian volume around the city centre and the Beeston area.
 The NET tram network runs through Chilwell and into the city centre, adding a layer of complexity that Manchester and Sheffield learners will recognise.

-- The Trent bridges: the suspension bridges across the river have specific lane patterns and bus priority
+• The Trent bridges: the road bridges across the river have specific lane patterns and bus priority

 The NET tram is the most distinctive local feature and the one most often missed by learners who have not practised in the area.
 The lines run in dedicated reservations in some places and shared with traffic in others, with the rules varying by location.
 Treat the rails like cycle infrastructure: never stop on them, give way when required, and position the car carefully.

-Nottingham Chilwell has been running at around 48 to 51 percent for car tests in recent quarters, with Colwick typically a touch lower.
-Both centres sit close to or slightly above the UK national average.
+Nottingham Chilwell has been running at around 44 to 46 percent for car tests in recent quarters, with Colwick typically a touch higher.
+Both centres sit close to the UK national average.
 Nottingham does not feature in the easiest centres ranking, which is dominated by small rural centres, but it is comfortably kinder than London, Birmingham or Manchester averages.
 The highest-volume rankings put Nottingham in the upper-middle band of UK city centres by test count.

 Three things give a Nottingham learner the strongest edge.
 First, practise the NET tram crossings until lane positioning and give-way decisions are automatic.
 The Chilwell routes regularly cross or run alongside the tracks, and a serious fault here is a common cause of failure.
 Second, drive the A52 and the ring road at the time of day you have booked.
 The Brian Clough Way carries heavy commuter traffic and the lane discipline standards are strict.
 Third, log time on the multi-lane ring road roundabouts.
 The Toton Lane and Wollaton roundabouts are textbook examples that examiners use frequently.